Swader/bitfalls_content/authors/filip-srdoc/30-Hollywood/en_US/final.md

 Having infected Wall Street, the technology behind [cryptocurrencies][cc] - [Blockchain][bc] - is now slowly creeping into the movie industry.
-Hollywood's newest romantic comedy No Postage Necessary will soon be available on Vevue, a peer to peer video application based on [Qtum].
+Hollywood's newest romantic comedy No Postage Necessary will soon be available on Vevue, a peer to peer video application based on [Qtum][Qtum].

 The movie will be shown in theaters this June, but will also be purchasable with cryptocurrency.
 Additionally, if users leave a review of the movie after having seen it, they'll be able to redeem some Vevue tokens.